imthenachoman/How-To-Secure-A-Linux-Server/README.md

 - ...**does not** teach you about Linux, how to [install Linux](#installing-linux), or how to use it.
 Check https://linuxjourney.com/ if you're new to Linux.
 - ...**is** meant to be [Linux distribution agnostic](#picking-a-linux-distribution).
 - ...**does not** teach you everything you need to know about security nor does it get into all aspects of system/server security.
 For example, physical security is out of scope for this guide.
 - ...**does not** talk about how programs/tools work, nor does it delve into their nook and crannies.
 Most of the programs/tools this guide references are very powerful and highly configurable.
-The goal is to cover the bare necessities -- enough to wet your appetite and make you hungry enough to want to go and learn more.
+The goal is to cover the bare necessities -- enough to whet your appetite and make you hungry enough to want to go and learn more.
 - ...**aims** to make it easy by providing code you can copy-and-paste.
 You might need to modify the commands before you paste so keep your favorite [text editor](https://notepad-plus-plus.org/) handy.
 - ...**is** organized in an order that makes logical sense to me -- i.e. securing SSH before installing a firewall.
 As such, this guide is intended to be followed in the order it is presented but it is not necessary to do so.
 Just be careful if you do things in a different order -- some sections require previous sections to be completed.